Master Gardener Training

 - Applications deadline is in October.

 - The main component of the training program is on-line.
-An optional component is in-person classes held in Wenatchee.

 - Training is estimated to require 120 hours.
 When satisfactorily completed, trainees become interns.

 - Master Gardener interns complete 100 hours within 2 years to become Certified Master Gardeners.

 - Certified Master Gardeners annually volunteer 35 hours and complete 15 hours of continuing education to remain in the program.

 Master Gardener volunteer options

 - diagnosis plant problems in our diagnosis clinics